feixuwu/document/README.md

 rewarded video:ca-app-pub-3940256099942544/1712485313

+# Release Notes

+## 1.17.3(2020/11/23)

+1. full gdpr suppor, SetConsentStatus will set all ad networks consent status.

+2. fix 4.24 android WRITE_EXTERNAL_STORAGE permission problem, which caused by vungle.

 # Roadmap

-## GDPR(all ad networks)

-the full support of gdpr(unity,chartbooost,vungle,Applovin,Facebook Audience) is in progress, I expect will finish this work in October.

 ## Multiple test device

-this feature will be add in the version of gdpr full support.
+this feature will be add in next update.